-Liquidity risk is the risk that the Company will encounter difficulty in satisfying financial obligations as they become due.
+Liquidity risk is the risk is the risk that the Company will encounter difficulty in satisfying financial obligations as they become due.
 The Company manages its liquidity risk by forecasting cash flows required by operations and anticipated investing and financing activities.
-At December 31, 2024, the Company had cash and cash equivalents in the amount of \$448,613 in order to meet short-term business requirements.
-At December 31, 2024, the Company had accounts payable of \$390,108 with contractual maturities of approximately 30 to 90 days, and amounts due to related parties of \$214,288 due on demand
+At March 31, 2025, the Company had cash in the amount of \$193,038 (December 31, 2024 - \$448,613) in order to meet short-term business requirements.
+At March 31, 2025, the Company had current liabilities of 508,560 (December 31, 2024 - \$608,574).
+Accounts payable have contractual maturities of approximately 30 to 90 days, or are due on demand and are subject to normal trade terms.

-The maturity profiles of the Company's contractual obligations and commitments as at December 31, 2024, are summarized as follows:
+The maturity profiles of the Company's contractual obligations and commitments as at March 31, 2025, are summarized as follows: